aleksnnikolov/NaTour21/README.md

 # NaTour21
 A social network for hiking enthusiast

-Note: this is a project made for an university assignment, it has only a didactic purpose.
+This is a project made for an university assignment, it has only an academic purpose.

 ##Features